selecting an "Unlocked" GSM phone for global use, make sure it is a

 but long distance charges may not.
 Wireless and credit card companies

-provide a normal US number for foreign callers.
+provide a normal US number for customers to call from foreign countries

 is not usually "911" outside of North America.
 In

 many European countries the emergency number for police, fire, or

 ambulance is 112.
 In other areas emergency numbers varies.
 Find the

 number before you arrive.
 If you have trouble being understood, you

 might try calling your hotel and ask them for help.
 Program in their

 number as soon as you know it.
 GSM phones normally have several